FusionAuth/fusionauth-site/site/_posts/2020-11-15-how-to-securely-implement-oauth-rails.md

 Select "Applications" from the left nav bar.
 Then click the green plus sign in the upper-right hand corner to add a new application.
 We will want to configure a few pieces of important information:
 * **Name** (Required): A display name for our application.
 Enter `fusionauth-rails-app`.
-* **Authorized redirect URL's**: Found under the "OAuth" tab.
+* **Authorized redirect URLs**: Found under the "OAuth" tab.
 This URL tells FusionAuth where to redirect to after a user successfully authenticates.
 * **Logout URL**: Also found under the "OAuth" tab.
 This URL tells FusionAuth where to redirect to when a user logs out.

 {% include _image.liquid src="/assets/img/blogs/fusionauth-example-rails/add-application.png" alt="Creating a new Application in FusionAuth." class="img-fluid" figure=false %}